Storing Turf and It’s Aftercare

 Caring for a Newly Turfed Lawn

-After you have laid your new lawn, you will need to dome things to ensure it stays good!
+After you have laid your new lawn, you will need to do more to ensure it stays good!
+After all, it is important to care for new turf properly.

 Again, mistakes are often made by thinking; now it’s got green on…it’ll all be fine….